gio-shara-code/crush-it-server/README.md

 * exercises
 * circuits

-Basically when I started to think about modeling the schema of database :
+Basically when I started to think about modeling the schema of database I noticed that I had to wisely decide on how to structure the database so that the there won't be any efficiency problems.
+The **Workout Builder** page seems to be the complex one because its contains **circuits** and **exercises**.

+So I came up with 3 different schema's for this use case:

+### 1st Option

 ![DB Design](./images/db_design.png)